hasanlo/hasanlo/README.md

 ### Hi there 👋
 My name is Milad Hasanlo.

-I enjoy building software systems and creating novel technologies to solve the problems I encounter.
+I enjoy building software systems and creating technologies to solve the problems I encounter.
 I'm recognized in the area of software development, Technical leadership, agile methods, and programming languages.

 📫 How to reach me: